bigsmity/ProxySwitcher/README.md

 The network name is matched to your predefined settings and the proxy updated accordingly.
 This works for wired and wireless networks.

-If this software makes your life a little easier, please consider making a small bitcion donation :)
+If this software makes your life a little easier, please consider making a small bitcoin donation :)
 13qCYNWNEnxohetBJzn93xc39wauwA5M7U